HugAgent: A Human Simulation Benchmark for Individual-Level Reasoning: Discussion and Open Challenges

 \textbf{From intuition to deliberation: eliciting System~2 without over-scaffolding.} Open-ended interviews risk collapsing into shallow System~1 reactions or over-guided narratives.
 Accuracy peaks at modest context length, hinting at overload beyond that point.
 We propose \textbf{lightweight controls} that foster deliberation while preserving individuality: (i) brief \emph{tension probes} (``what would change your mind?''), (ii) contrasting \emph{time-pressure} vs.\ \emph{reflection}, (iii) tracking simple \emph{deliberation proxies} (latency, self-corrections, counterfactual mentions).
 These signals do not enforce a single “correct” trace, but provide \textbf{anchors} for interpreting model alignment with human update logic.

-\textbf{Comparative benchmarks, transfer, and ethics-by-design.} Personalization that succeeds only within-domain but fails across domains is not robust.
+\textbf{Comparative benchmarks, transfer, and ethics-by-design.} Out-of-domain generalization remains one of the most fundamental yet persistent challenges for models of human reasoning.
 We propose a \textbf{comparative benchmark protocol} that (i) pairs controversial vs.\ homogeneous topics, (ii) contrasts intuition vs.\ deliberation, and (iii) evaluates \emph{within-person, cross-domain} transfer as a core metric.
 Preregistered topic panels and per-item metadata (controversy index $C$, tension flags, latency) will aid comparability.
 Ethically, tension induction must be \emph{consentful and minimal}, with disclosed framings, capped length, and opt-out.
 The challenge is designing evaluation that \textbf{respects persons} while probing the hard cases where individuality matters most.

-In short, moving from average to individual requires not only better models, but also \textbf{better questions}: topics that surface trade-offs, protocols that invite careful thinking, and benchmarks that reward cross-domain fidelity rather than single-domain fit.
+\paragraph{Synthesis.} Ultimately, \textit{moving reasoning from average to individual} requires not only better models, but also \textbf{better questions}: topics that surface trade-offs, protocols that invite careful thinking, and benchmarks that reward cross-domain fidelity rather than single-domain fit.